lucasaarrudaa/ETL-17-3-23/README.md

 ## Conclusion

 The code is capable of extracting, transforming, and loading data from the datasets, integrating them into a single table, and loading them into a PostgreSQL database.
 An analytical table is created to answer business questions for the digital marketing team.
-This project demonstrates skills in ETL, Infrastructure as Code (IAC), data analysis, transformation, and processing, as well as the use of Docker Compose for containerization.
+This use skills in ETL, Infrastructure as Code (IAC), data analysis, transformation, and processing, as well as the use of Docker Compose for containerization.